michaeluno/amazon-auto-links/readme.txt

 - Fixed an issue that category units often returned insufficient number of products.

 = 3.8.1 - 12/20/2018 =
-- Changed the category unit type to require API keys.
+- Changed the category unit type to require Product Advertising API keys.
 - Added the `Raw` sort select option for the category unit type.
 - Deprecated the `Date` sort select option for the category unit type.
 - Deprecated the `Keep the raw title` unit option for the category unit type.